How Wolters Kluwer Boosted Visibility by 400% with Conductor

 Wolters Kluwer had teams devoted to each individual division of business oversight.
 But from a company-wide perspective, it meant that SEO strategies and knowledge weren’t aligned or similar from one division to the next.
 There wasn’t a singular, comprehensive SEO and content strategy each division could look to as a source of truth.
 The teams also lacked a centralized hub of information and best practices around SEO, so the knowledge level of SEO, in general, varied significantly by team and division.

-In addition, the teams which oversaw each division under Wolters Kluwer had a large amount of autonomy regarding their strategy, content, and website management.
+In addition, the teams that oversaw each division under Wolters Kluwer had a large amount of autonomy regarding their strategy, content, and website management.
 So there was initial trepidation from some individual teams that there would be a new unified content and SEO strategy, meaning they would have less autonomy to drive their individual projects and channels.

 Lack of a unified content strategy